 Best Apex Legends Graphics Settings for Console

 You’re much more limited when customizing graphics settings on console than you are on PC.
-Still, there are a few changes to make, specifically in UI, to upgrade your gameplay.
+Still, there are a few changes to make, specifically in UI, to upgrade to the best Apex Legends settings possible.

 Frame of View: Default